rupavathis/ruby-writes.github.io/_posts/2022-8-29-Rails-app-in-docker.md

     password: password
 ```

-Now, update the Dcokerfile with the below lines.
+Now, update the Dockerfile with the below lines.

 ```
     FROM ruby:3.1